garbageTester/test/README.md

 ### Test repo

-This is just testt repo.
+This is just test repo.